asmaske/neighbourhoodmapproject/README.md

 ## Project Details
 ### 1. Prerequites
-+ Nodejs (required to install Grunt tool)
++ **Nodejs** (required to install Grunt tool)
-+ run 'npm install -g grunt-cli' to install grunt packages
++ run **npm install -g grunt-cli** to install grunt packages

 ### 2. Setup
 + Clone the Neighbourhood Map repo
 + Change directory to Neighbourhood Map location
-+ run command 'grunt' to build the project files
++ run command **grunt** to build the project files
-+ 'grunt' creates the minified version of Javascript files and copies all the source files to destination folder
++ **grunt** creates the minified version of Javascript files and copies all the source files to destination folder

-### 2. Running the application
+### 3. Running the application
 + There are two versions of the project
-+ One version uses Wikipedia API and the second one uses CollegeScoreCard API
++ One version uses **Wikipedia** API and the second one uses **CollegeScoreCard** API
-+ Open 'index-wikipedia.html' file in browser to use Wikipedia API
++ Open **index-wikipedia.html** file in browser to use Wikipedia API
-+ Open 'index-collegescorecard.html' file in browser to use College Score Card API
++ Open **index-collegescorecard.html** file in browser to use College Score Card API
 + Following steps are common to both APIs
     + Web page displays list of North Carolina state colleges
     + Google map is displayed with location of colleges using markers
     + User can filter the list using search box
     + The list gets filtered dynamically as the user inputs search value
     + The markers are also dynamically added/removed based on search value
     + Clicking the marker displays WindowInfo box with data about the college

-### 3. Directory Structure
+### 4. Directory Structure
 * catalog
     + README.md
     + Gruntfile.js